 Tragically for those of us who like things simple, TPAs and their functions can be as broad as their name implies.
 A TPA may take on many duties, or just one, but some of the duties commonly associated with TPAs include:

+One of the many roles commonly associated with TPAs is the procurement of stop-loss insurance.
 Stop-loss insurance, not to be confused with reinsurance, is when an entity insures a catastrophic risk.
 Whereas reinsurance is passing on a risk to a different carrier, stop-loss insurance is saying “we can handle up to X amount, but in the unlikely event that our losses exceed X amount, this insurer will take on the obligation of paying claims that exceed X amount.”
+A TPA can help source a stop-loss insurance carrier to assist in setting risk limits and can also help provide administrative services in managing stop-loss claims.

 Many employers choose to self-fund their employee health care plans, meaning they agree to pay the claims for their workforce that might typically be paid by a health insurer.
 Depending on the particulars of your employee pool, a business could save money going this route.
 Yet, most employers are not insurance carriers.